A semi-parametric dynamic conditional correlation framework for risk forecasting: Introduction

-Compared to the ES-CAViaR framework, the DCC-AL model extends the approach of \cite{tayl2019} to a multivariate framework in what it allows to obtain joint estimates of both VaR and ES for portfolios of financial assets, explicitly accounting for their cross-sectional correlation structure.
-From a risk forecasting perspective, the DCC-AL model can then be alternatively seen as an ES-CAViaR taking multivariate input information on the assets variance and covariance matrix, that is \emph{marginalized} to obtain univariate VaR and ES measures for portfolio returns.
-However, compared to the univariate semi-parametric approaches in risk forecasting, due to its underlying multivariate GARCH structure, the DCC-AL model can be used for a wider range of applications including portfolio optimization and hedging.
-Under this respect, moving the focus from minimum variance to minimum VaR and ES portfolios, the development of a novel, empirically motivated, procedure for the generation of minimum risk portfolios can be seen as an additional contribution of the paper to the existing literature.
+Compared to the standard ES-CAViaR framework, the Semi-DCC model extends it to a multivariate setting, where it allows for joint estimates of portfolio VaR and ES that explicitly take into account the cross-sectional correlation structure of portfolio returns.
+From a risk forecasting perspective, the Semi-DCC model can then be viewed as an ES-CAViaR that takes multivariate input information on the asset variance and covariance matrix, which is then used to obtain univariate VaR and ES measures for portfolio returns.
+However, unlike univariate semi-parametric approaches to risk forecasting, the underlying multivariate GARCH structure allows the Semi-DCC model to be used for a wider range of applications, including portfolio allocation and hedging.

+\cite{merlo2021} have recently proposed a multivariate model for generating joint forecasts of the pair (VaR, ES).
+Their framework is based on a multivariate extension of the AL distribution and allows for portfolio risk forecasting and optimization.
+However, their approach is limited to low portfolio dimensions (three market indices are studied in their paper) and is not semi-parametric, since inference is based on maximum likelihood estimation and not on the minimization of a strictly consistent scoring function.